BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 3. This will open up the Annotation Service landing page.
 ![Figure 9](./images/Picture9a.png "Figure 9")

-*Note:* Both RASTtk and VIGOR4 also accommodate the batch submission of genomes and the ability to customize annotation protocols for batch submissions, available via the BV-BRC Command Line Interface (CLI).
+*Note:* An annotation recipe chosen based on the user’s choice of microorganism: Bacteria/Archaea, Viruses, or Bacteriophages.
+A selection *must* be made, or the annotation job may fail.

 ## Selecting a contig file for annotation